shashankofficial180804-creator/Task-16-Hyperparameter-Tuning-using-GridSearchCV/README.md

 # Task-16-Hyperparameter-Tuning-using-GridSearchCV
 Hyperparameter tuning project using GridSearchCV on the Breast Cancer dataset.
 Includes preprocessing, model training, parameter optimization, performance comparison, and detailed evaluation to demonstrate model optimization techniques using Scikit-learn.

-🔍 Task 16: Hyperparameter Tuning using GridSearchCV

-This project demonstrates how hyperparameter tuning improves machine learning model performance using GridSearchCV.
+#This project demonstrates how hyperparameter tuning improves machine learning model performance using GridSearchCV.
 The Breast Cancer Dataset from sklearn is used as the primary dataset.

-# 🛠 Tools & Technologies
+🛠 Tools & Technologies

 Python